TestFlight Build Expired — What to Do Next

 A tester messages you: “Your beta won’t open anymore — it says ‘This beta has expired.’”
 You open App Store Connect → TestFlight → Builds, and the build that’s been running smoothly for two months now shows status Expired.
-Some testers can still launch (the build is cached on their device for a few days post-expiration depending on iOS version), but new installs and many existing ones are blocked.
-Your entire external test cycle just paused, and you have no way to “extend” the expired build.
+A few testers can still launch it for a short window (the binary stays cached on-device until the next TestFlight refresh), but new installs and most existing ones are blocked.
+Your external test cycle just paused, and there is no button to “extend” the dead build.

 1. Build hit the 90-day TestFlight lifetime cap

-The 90-day clock starts at upload, not at first install.
-After 90 days, Apple marks the build Expired in App Store Connect and TestFlight app rejects launches with “This beta has expired.”
-There is no extension mechanism.
+The 90-day clock starts at upload.
+After 90 days, Apple marks the build Expired and the TestFlight app rejects launches.

 How to spot it: App Store Connect → TestFlight → Builds.
-Look at the build’s upload date.
-If it’s 85+ days ago, expiration is imminent or has happened.
+Open the build and read its upload date.
+If it’s 85+ days ago, expiration is imminent or already happened.
+The same screen shows an explicit expiration date for each build.

 2. No newer build was uploaded before expiration

 You shipped one build for a long beta cycle and never rotated.
-Day 91 hits, the build expires, testers are locked out, and you have no fallback build ready to go.
+Day 91 hits, the build expires, testers are locked out, and you have no fallback build ready.

-How to spot it: Check the count of “available” builds in your TestFlight Builds tab.
-If you only have one build and it’s old, you’re at risk.
+How to spot it: In the TestFlight → Builds list, count how many builds are still inside their 90-day window.
+If you have only one and it’s old, you’re at risk.

-3. Old build was kept active while newer one was withdrawn
+3. Old build kept active while the newer one was withdrawn

-You uploaded a newer build, made it available to testers, then discovered a regression and removed it from the group.
+You uploaded a newer build, made it available, then discovered a regression and removed it from the group.
 Testers fall back to the older build, which then expires while you’re still iterating on the fix.

-How to spot it: Activity log shows recent “withdrawn” actions.
-If the only “active” build now is older than 60 days, you have a rotation gap.
+How to spot it: The build’s Activity / version history shows a recent “withdrawn” action.
+If the only currently available build is older than 60 days, you have a rotation gap.

 4. New build uploaded but never attached to the tester group